-For years, Toyota resisted adding Apple CarPlay and Android Auto smartphone connectivity to its cars, but since November 2020, both systems are now standard on the Prius Plug-In, meaning you can avoid many of the drawbacks discussed above by just using your own phone apps for navigation and entertainment instead.
+For years, Toyota resisted adding Apple CarPlay and Android Auto connectivity to its cars, but since November 2020, both systems have been standard on the Prius Plug-In, meaning you can avoid many of the drawbacks discussed above by just using your own phone apps for navigation and entertainment instead.

 In This Review

 - 1VerdictThe Prius Plug-In is very efficient, good to drive and comfortable - but not as convincing as the regular version of the car

 - 2Range, MPG, CO2 & chargingThe Toyota Prius Plug-in offers a competitive electric range and easy charging.
 The petrol engine reduces range anxiety for longer journeys, too

 - 3Running costs & insuranceThe electric element of Toyota Prius Plug-In helps keep petrol use to a minimum and means it'll be super-cheap to run

 - 4Performance, engine & driveThe Toyota Prius Plug-In won't set your pulse racing, but performance is adequate and refinement good

 - 5Interior, dashboard & comfort - currently readingThe Toyota Prius Plug-in Hybrid has some fairly major flaws inside the cabin compared with its main rivals